ckuelker/quick-guide-en-us/DevOps/Monitoring/icinga2.md

 aptitude install icinga2
 ```

-This will install version 2.10.3-2 and source and the following dependencies:
+This will install version 2.10.3-2 and the following dependencies:

 ~~~
 icinga2 icinga2-bin icinga2-common icinga2-doc monitoring-plugins-basic